Toolz

-Tolu Oniru, popularly known as Toolz, is a Nigerian radio personality, talk show host, and presenter.
-She is best known for hosting The Midday Show on The Beat 99.9 FM.
+Tolu Oniru (born 6 July 1982), popularly known as Toolz, is a Nigerian radio personality, talk show host, and presenter.
+She hosts The Midday Show on The Beat 99.9 FM.
+Toolz aka Tolu Oniru-Demuren became the acting Program Director of The Beat 99.9 FM in 2020.

 Early life

-Toolz was born in London on 6 July 1983.
+Toolz was born in London on 6 July 1982.
 She had her primary education at Talbot House preparatory school in Bournemouth, UK, and secondary education in Nigeria before relocating to study at City of Westminster College.
 She also has a degree in Business and Mass communication from London Metropolitan University.
 Her parents are members of the Oniru royal family of Lagos State.

 Personal life

 Tolu Oniru married Tunde Demuren, son of a former Director General of National Civil Aviation Authority, Harold Demuren in Dubai on 26 May 2016.
 They have two children together.

 In an interview with Potpourri, she talks about how she got into radio presenting and how it happened accidentally.
 Subsequently after getting the job, she was not sure she was good enough, as that was her first radio gig.
 She was certain she would be fired in three months; which that didn't happen.
 She described her career was initially on a ‘plan-as-I-go’ basis, but now she tries to plan more and set more long-term goals.